 The research group "Energy Transitions and Public Policy" conducts problem-driven research about the transition to a climate-neutral energy system.
 The key aim is to inform policy choices, policy design and evaluation for a rapid and socially just transition with robust scientific insight.

 The group conducts research on public policies for all stages of the energy transition: from innovation and diffusion of zero-carbon technologies to institutional reconfiguration and policies for phasing out fossil fuels.
 The researchers are interested in the interactions between different energy and climate policies and other policy aims, including market liberalisation, europeanisation, and social justice.
 They address policies at international, national, and regional levels.

-The Energy Transitions and Public Policy group does empirically-driven research and draws on disciplines including transition studies, political science, and economics.
+The Energy Transitions and Public Policy group focuses on empirical, policy-driven research and draws on disciplines including transition studies, political science, and economics.
 The research questions are drawn from current debates, and are sometimes co-created with stakeholders, including policymakers, industry, or NGOs.
-The group is currently involved in three third-party funded projects, granted by the European Research Council (ERC) and the European Commission's Horizon 2020 programme.
-In these projects, the group works to:
+The group is currently involved in several third-party funded projects and was formed around a grant from the European Research Council (ERC).